-Evaporative coolers need basic maintenance every year to help them last many years.
+Evaporative swamp coolers need basic maintenance every year for them to work well and last many years.

 Oiling the bearings on the rib cage fan is one of those things that should be done yearly.

-Keeping them oiled up is an easy task that helps them last longer and avoid having to replace the bearings.
+Keeping them oiled up is an easy task that helps them last longer and avoids having to replace the bearings.

-Replacing the bearings on a swamp cooler is a straight forward task but can be a real pain to do so.
-Which is why keeping them maintained is always a good idea.
+Replacing the bearings on a swamp cooler is a straightforward task but can be a real pain.
+This is why keeping them maintained is always a good idea.

 Below is a quick overview, steps with pictures, and a video if needed.

-- Buy the correct Oil such as Zoom Sprout
+- Buy the correct oil, such as Zoom Spout

 - Remove the side panels